EricPascolo/CHECK/README.md

         result.udm = "GFLOPS"
         result.status = "OK"

- 4) In the *run* method it recommends using the Popen package from subprocess module to launch executable, subprocess is directly imported by father class.
-To collect stdout, it is recommended use a code like this:
+ 4) In the *run* method we recommend using the Popen package from Subprocess module to launch the executable; subprocess is directly imported by the father class.
+To collect stdout, it is recommended to use a code like this:

         process = subprocess.Popen( [self.exe,"./input.txt"], shell=False,cwd=self.test_dir["in_dir"],stdout=subprocess.PIPE,env=os.environ)
         self.std_out, self.std_err = process.communicate()

  5) Use the directory structure provided by CHECK.
-If you put the executable in the **bin** absolute path is automatically generated given name of exe in *self.exe* variable.
+If you put the executable in the **bin** absolute path is generated automatically  given name of exe in *self.exe* variable.
 Use:

     - **bin** to store executable
     - **in** to store input file
     - **out** to store output
     - **tmp** to place temporaney file

- 6) Check what CHECK's template  methods is offered to you, don't rewrite the useless code or if you think your code is useful for all integrated in the template.
+ 6) Before writing new code, check what is in **checktest** template and if you think your code could be usefull to the others add to the template.

 ***